by Christopher Martin Thomas

 LET’S DO THE MATHS (AND THE SCIENCE - WITHOUT GOING INTO TOO MUCH DEPTH!)

-This is called a ‘difference’ tone simply because, if you take the frequency of the highest tone, and subtract the frequency of the lower tone, the resulting figure is the number that exactly corresponds to the frequency of the ‘ghost note’ you are hearing.
+This is called a ‘difference tone' simply because, if you take the frequency of the highest tone, and subtract the frequency of the lower tone, the resulting figure is the number that exactly corresponds to the frequency of the ‘ghost note’ you are hearing.
 It is the mathematical difference, in an exact sense, between the two real tones that have been chosen.

 Now the ghost note will be one that we can actually sing, a definite sound, not a figment of the imagination.
 The vibrations of that note are there in reality, in the sound environment.
 But they may not correspond to exact notes of the equal tempered keyboard you may be using – unless some ‘unequal’ tempering has been done, that is.
 They may sound slightly ‘out of tune’.

 The perfect major third, one where there are no beats (flatter in fact than what we all know as an equal-tempered major third) will produce a difference tone that is exactly two octaves below the lowest tone being played.
-It is an exact fit – which results in a more pleasant, well-tuned, literally ‘well-tempered’ effect on our ears, our psyche, our emotions – and, I submit, on our body – flesh, bone and marrow, as well as nerves and the brian’s perceptory cells.
+It is an exact fit – which results in a more pleasant, well-tuned, literally ‘well-tempered’ effect on our ears, our psyche, our emotions – and, I submit, on our body – flesh, skin and bone, as well as nerves and the brian’s perceptory cells.

 So also with the perfectly tempered fifth – which produces a difference tone exactly ONE octave lower than the lowest tone being played.